WWE Rumors: Vince McMahon Contacted Former World Champ To Return, But Was Turned Down – ‘Not Going Back Ever’

 “I’m not burning bridges.
 I don’t plan on going back there, it’s them already calling me to go back to that company, but I’m not going back ever, ever, ever.
 I’m too happy being out of that place.
 It was me quitting that place, not staying in that place and not wanting to stay, even after they did everything to try to keep me in that company, I said, ‘no, I don’t want to be there.'”

 While WWE has not said anything publicly regarding offering a new deal for Alberto El Patron, but PW Insider has confirmed it.
-Before he went back to TNA Impact Wrestling, Vince McMahon apparently had the idea to bring him back again but El Patron turned it down.
+Before he went back to TNA Impact Wrestling, Vince McMahon apparently had the idea to bring him back again, but El Patron turned it down.

 It was at the end of 2015 when Alberto Del Rio returned to WWE for a second run which began with a huge win over John Cena to win the United States Championship.
 From there, he was put into the League of Nations stable which fizzled out before too long and by the time the end of the summer came around, troubles started.